anthol42/backtestPro/README.md

 - WeasyPrint: A library that is used to convert html to pdf.
 It is used to render the reports in pdf format.
 - kaleido: An optional library of Plotly that is used to render the charts in the reports.
 - schedule: A library that is used to schedule the run of the strategy in production.
+- python-crontab: A library that is used to schedule the run of the strategy in production.

 To install the dependencies, you can use the following command:
 ```commandline